-For instance, POP channels are the most popular between 18-34 year old’s, as well as 25-54 year old’s.
+For instance, pop channels are the most popular between 18-34 year olds and 25-54 year olds.
 However, news/talk shows were more likely to attract older listeners.

 Whether cooking dinner, driving their cars, or just working out at the gym, Americans love an opportunity to listen to their favorite radio stations.

-Not only does radio provide reliable entertainment around-the-clock, but it’s also easy to access whenever you need it.
-There’s no need to wait for an internet connection to stream something online when you’ve got an FM tuner in your car.
+Not only does radio provide reliable entertainment around the clock, but it’s also easy to access whenever you need it.
+There’s no need to wait for an internet connection to stream something online when you’ve got an FM radio tuner in your car.

 While there aren’t any go-to numbers to show the best radio stations in the US according to listener count, we can take a look at some of the most frequently mentioned American radio stations to get an idea of the top contenders.